 Amounts allowed to be allocated for working capital are another barrier.
 Working capital allocations for Chinese green bonds can exceed the 5% threshold in international guidelines.
 Most of the non-alignment is attributable to enterprise bonds, which are allowed to allocate up to 50% of proceeds to working capital or debt repayment, while corporate bonds are allowed up to 30%.
 Despite these deviations from international standards in green bond regulations, China remains the largest source of internationally-aligned green bonds.

-EIB & GFC (2018).
-Phase II: The Need for a Common Language in Green Finance obtained for 78% of the market (Figure 7).
-In contrast, less than 6% of bonds in the United States obtain a rating of AA and above.
+24 EIB & GFC (2018).
+Phase II: The Need for a Common Language in Green Finance

 3.2 Issuer and investor characteristics